dernhelm7/ligo/gitlab-pages/docs/advanced/polymorphism.md

 </Syntax>

-However, if we would want to use the same function on a different type, e.g., on `nat`, then we will need a new definition:
+However, if we would want to use the same function on a different type, such as `nat`, we will need to write a new definition:

 <Syntax syntax="pascaligo">